 I write about eclipses a lot.
 They’re an astrological passion of mine, because I’ve seen their dramatic cycles play out in my life, the lives of those close to me, and the lives of my clients.
 I’ve delineated eclipses moving through the houses of the horoscope, eclipses in aspect to natal planets, and written about how to work with eclipse cycles.

 But I rarely write about eclipses in signs, other than as part of my monthly essays.
 It’s not that I think signs are unimportant.
-In fact, watch the news in the next couple of weeks and I’m confident you’ll see important stories that relate to the general symbolism of Leo (performance, self-expression, ego, children, games/gambling, recreation in general, the arts) and Pisces (compassion, those who are suffering, illness/health, spiritual purpose, victimization).
+In fact, watch the news in the next couple of weeks and I’m confident you’ll see important stories that relate to the general symbolism of Leo (performance, self-expression, ego, children, games/gambling, recreation in general, the arts) and Aquarius (collective creativity, activism, future goals, social networks, technology).
 Eclipses mean change is coming, that these matters have reached a tipping point and will, over the next couple of years, bring resolution closer.

 It’s interesting to watch this play out in society.
 But I find it a lot more interesting to watch it play out for individuals.
 And this is where houses, planets, and your personal relationship with a sign come into play.

 “What will the eclipse mean, what will it mean?” we cry.
 And the answer is that it will mean something a little different for each of us.
 Much in the same way humans are built from the same essential biological building blocks, we all contain the same astrological symbols as well.
 It’s how they’re arranged that makes us unique.